3 Material accounting policies

 A Lease is classified at the inception date as a Finance Lease or an Operating Lease .
 A Lease that transfers Substantially all the risks and rewards incidental to ownership to the Company is classified as Finance Lease.
 Fixed assets acquired on finance lease have been capitalized at lower of present value of minimum lease payments or fair value.
 These assets have been depreciated over the useful life of the asset as technically ascertained by the Company.

-3.4 Other Intangible assetsi.
-Recognition and measurement
+3.4 Other Intangible assets

-Such intangible assets are subseguently measured at cost less accumulated amortisation and any accumulated impairment losses.
+Other Intangible assets acquired by the Company are initially measured at cost.
+Such intangible assets are subsequently measured at cost less accumulated amortisation and any accumulated impairment losses.

-Other Intangible assets in the nature of digital assets are capitalized as and when it is completed and ready for commercialization and amortized over a period of revenue earning potential as estimated by the management.
+estimated by the management.
 Cost of own / co production of animation products and not ready for commercialization as at the year end is carried forward as capital work in progress in the balance sheet as at the year end, if the management is convinced of the commercial viability of the same.
 Development expenses of animation products that are not considered to be commercially viable are expensed.

 Gains or losses arising from derecognition of Other Intangible assets are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the statement of profit and loss when the asset is derecognized.